aminabougallala/ds-remote-engine-guide/troubleshooting/storage.md

-# 🐳 Issue 102: Insufficient Storage for Remote Engine Container Image
+# Insufficient Storage for Remote Engine Container Image

 When installing the Remote Engine container image, you may encounter the following error: